Coursework-Archive/.github/profile/README.md

 ---

-## 🧭 Maintainer
+## 🧭 Educational Repository

 This coursework is maintained and archived by [**@Br111t**](https://github.com/Br111t)
-Feel free to explore my main profile for learning projects, tooling experiments, and language fundamentals.
+Feel free to explore my main profile for recent work.

 ---